zephyrproject-rtos/zephyr/doc/platform/frdm_k64f.rst

 ========================================================

 ..
 Caution::
-   Debug firmware and mbed firmware cannot be used together.
+   Debug firmware and FRDM K64F firmware cannot be used together.
-   Debug firmware overwrites mbed firmware when installed.
+   Debug firmware overwrites FRDM K64F firmware when installed.

 Install hardware debug support on the host and target to use debug tools.